 - 1 cup dried cranberries, fresh or frozen blueberries, cheese, nuts, chocolate chips, etc.

-2) For the tea scones shown here in this post, I made a full batch of the scone dough, divided it into three separate bowls, and added three different fillings to each.
-It was an easy way to get some flavor variety without making 3x the recipe, and you can do the same trick!
+- For the tea scones shown here in this post, I made a full batch of the scone dough, divided it into three separate bowls, and added three different fillings to each.
+It was an easy way to get some flavor variety without making 3x the recipe!